JoshData/python-email-validator/README.md

 exception classes are subclasses of `EmailNotValidError`, which in turn is a subclass of `ValueError`.

-But when an email address is valid, a dict is returned containing information that might aid deliverability (see below).
+But when an email address is valid, an object is returned containing a normalized form of the email address (which you should use!) and other information.

 The validator doesn't permit obsoleted forms of email addresses that no one uses anymore even though they are still valid and deliverable, since